asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	revolutionaries, were the prime suspects.
 Not all Bermudians, however, were sympathetic to the rebel cause, as privateers continued to capture and ransack American ships.

+The second example above shows us again how the command line argument `grep -r string` can be used to produce the line for each file that contains the string in the whole directory.

 ## `-i`